JuliaGeo/Geodesy.jl/README.md

 The `LLAfromECEF` and `ECEFfromLLA` transformations require an ellipsoidal datum to perform the conversion.
-The exact transformation is performed in both directions, using a port the ECEF → LLA transformation from *GeographicLib*.
+The exact transformation is performed in both directions, using a port of the ECEF → LLA transformation from *GeographicLib*.

 Note that in some cases where points are very close to the centre of the ellipsoid, multiple equivalent `LLA` points are valid solutions to the transformation problem.